 Adapted from Ivy Alvarez’s work, Disturbance the musical premiered July 2019 in Tokyo, Japan.

 Alvarez also featured at the 2015 Auckland Writers Festival in New Zealand, as well as the Queensland Poetry Festival, Brisbane Writers Festival and the Tasmanian Poetry Festival in Australia that same year.

 Previous festival appearances include the Oxford Literary Festival and the Seoul International Writers Festival.

 In 2019, the Australia Council for the Arts awarded Ivy Alvarez a grant to support the writing of a fourth volume of Diaspora.
-In the previous year, she received a grant from Creative New Zealand, and a stipended residency from the Michael King Writers Centre, towards writing a second and third volume, respectively.
+In the previous year, she received a grant from Creative New Zealand, and a stipended residency from the Michael King Writers Centre, towards the writing of a second and third volume, respectively.

 Born in the Philippines, Ivy Alvarez grew up in Tasmania, Australia.
 Having lived in Scotland and the Republic of Ireland, she lived almost ten years in Cardiff, Wales, before arriving in Auckland, New Zealand in 2014.